-AD DS installation.
-When AD DS is installed on the first domain controller in a forest, the installation application creates that domain controller as a global catalog server.
+- Active Directory installation.
+When Active Directory is installed on the first domain controller in a forest, the installation application creates that domain controller as a global catalog server.

-AD DS replication.
-The global catalog is built and maintained by AD DS replication:
+- Active Directory replication.
+The global catalog is built and maintained by Active Directory replication:

-Subsequent to forest creation, when a domain controller is designated as a global catalog server, AD DS replication automatically transfers PAS replicas to the domain controller, including the partial replica of every domain in the forest other than the local domain.
+- Subsequent to forest creation, when a domain controller is designated as a global catalog server, Active Directory replication automatically transfers PAS replicas to the domain controller, including the partial replica of every domain in the forest other than the local domain.

-To facilitate intersite replication of global catalog server updates, AD DS replication selects global catalog servers as bridgehead servers whenever a global catalog server is present in a site and domains that are not present in the site exist in other sites in the forest.
+- To facilitate intersite replication of global catalog server updates, Active Directory replication selects global catalog servers as bridgehead servers whenever a global catalog server is present in a site and domains that are not present in the site exist in other sites in the forest.

 In the following diagram, global catalog interactions include tracking a global catalog server through the following interactions, which are indicated by boxes:

-Active Directory installation of a new forest: Global catalog creation occurs during AD DS installation of the first domain controller in the forest.
+- Active Directory installation of a new forest: Global catalog creation occurs during Active Directory installation of the first domain controller in the forest.

 Interactions with Other Windows Technologies

 The global catalog solves the problem of how to locate domain data that is not stored on a domain controller in the domain of the client that requires the information.
-By using different ports for standard LDAP queries (port 389) and global catalog queries (port 3268), AD DS effectively separates forest-wide queries that require a global catalog server from local, domainwide queries that can be serviced by the domain controller in the user’s domain.
+By using different ports for standard LDAP queries (port 389) and global catalog queries (port 3268), Active Directory effectively separates forestwide queries that require a global catalog server from local, domainwide queries that can be serviced by the domain controller in the user’s domain.